Seronsecurity/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 #### ![AdvML](/images/color_advml.png)ML Model Stealing

 Machine learning models' functionality can be stolen exploiting an inference API.
 There is a difference between Model Extraction and Model Replication: in model extraction attacks, the attacker is able to build a shadow model whose fidelity matches that of the victim model and hence, model stealing/extraction attacks lead to Stolen Intellectual Property.
-In Model Replication attacks, shown above, the shadow model does not have the same fidelity as that of the victim model.
+In [Model Replication](#Model-Replication) attacks, the shadow model does not have the same fidelity as that of the victim model.

 ### Initial Access